Romy Shiller

 Romy recently wrote an article about the pandemic for the Quebec Writers Federation.
 It is now in an anthology called 'Chronicling the Days: Dispatches from a Pandemic.'

 An article of hers on the television show 'Queer as Folk' is used to teach a University course on Communications.
 A response article was generated in the San Francisco Chronicle.
 A separate article about the Toronto Drag Kings was taught at the University of Lethbridge in Alberta.
-It has been chosen to be included in several books.
+It has been chosen for inclusion in several books.

 She is in Third Wave Feminism and Television.
 Romy Shiller is a 3rd Wave Feminist, according to the book.
 An entire chapter is devoted to her article on 'Queer as Folk.